google/flax/docs/experimental/nnx/nnx_basics.md

 ### State and GraphDef

-A Module can be decomposed into a `State` and `GraphDef` pytrees using the `.split()` method.
+A Module can be decomposed into `GraphDef` and `State` pytrees using the `.split()` method.
 State is a Mapping from strings to Variables or nested States.
-GraphDef is contains all the static information needed to reconstruct a Module graph, its analogous to JAX's `PyTreeDef`, and for convenience it implements an empty pytree.
+GraphDef is contains all the static information needed to reconstruct a Module graph, it is analogous to JAX's `PyTreeDef`, and for convenience it implements an empty pytree.
+(NOTE: I found it confusing to read that there are pytrees.
+I would drop that, because you explain what why are below.
+I was also confused by the "implements an empty pytree")

 ```{code-cell} ipython3
 static, state = model.split()